 Allergic reactions to food, vaccines, or insect bites/stings can quickly progress to anaphylaxis that causes sudden collapse, severe breathing difficulties and may lead to death.
 The first signs that you may see in your pet are often swelling around the face, the appearance of hives, and restlessness.
 If left untreated, it may progress to vomiting or diarrhea, difficulty breathing, and collapse.
 If your pet is having an allergic reaction it is important that they see a veterinarian as soon as possible.

-In animal attacks, the initial puncture wound is just the “tip of the iceberg” as far as damage.
+the initial puncture wound is just the “tip of the iceberg” as far as damage.
 Damage to the underlying tissues is usually much more extensive and there can be significant muscle damage or tearing present underneath these wounds.
 They may also penetrate into the belly or chest and damage vital organs.
 Infection is another life threatening danger.
 If you witness your pet being attacked by any animal it is very important to have them examined by a veterinarian as soon as possible to determine the extent of the injuries.

 Rattlesnake bites are common in some areas of the country.
 The venom from a rattlesnake bite can cause many abnormalities in pets including nerve damage and damage to the blood components of an animal.
 Animals often get bit in the face, but bites are also seen on the limbs or body and you may or may not see a puncture wound.
 The venom will quickly cause swelling and severe pain to the area of the bite and then signs of bleeding abnormalities will become present.
 Pets that have been bitten by a rattlesnake need immediate assistance to control pain and to minimize the overall side effects of the venom.
 Please do not make any attempts to place a tourniquet or remove the venom if you suspect a rattlesnake has bitten your pet.